 Mathew joined the firm in 2008 from global firm DLA Piper where he was a member of the Restructuring Group.
-Mathew is a qualified commercial mediator and is a member of the executive and legal/technical committees of ARIES, the local chapter of INSOL International.
+Mathew is a qualified commercial mediator and is a member of the executive committee of ARIES, the local chapter of INSOL International.
 He is a member of the Guernsey insolvency law reform committee, the Insolvency Lawyers’ Association, the Association of Business Recovery Professionals (R3) and is an overseas member of the Chancery Bar Association.
 Mathew is also a member of the editorial board of International Corporate Rescue magazine.
+He is currently studying for INSOL International's Global Insolvency Practice Course.

 2011 - Guernsey